nazmus-saqueeb-ashrafi/nazmus-rainier/readme.md

 # Commit 12: admin view - push to end of current day shhedule of admin added

 - Admin can now push users who missed their appointments to end of the admins schedule for the day

+# Commit 13: finishing touch

+- Added details to readme.md

+Thank you !